asukhodko/dify-markdown-chunker/.qoder/repowiki/en/content/Advanced Features/Hierarchical Chunking.md

 - Sibling order: Ordered by start_line within each parent group.
 - Levels: Computed from tree depth; mapped to 0–3 levels (document, section, subsection, paragraph).
 - Backward compatibility: get_flat_chunks returns only leaf chunks for systems not supporting hierarchy.
+- **Updated leaf detection**: A chunk is a leaf if it has no children OR has significant content (more than 100 characters of non-header text).
+- **Content preservation warnings**: Logs warnings when content would be lost during leaf filtering, helping identify bugs.

 **Section sources**
 - [hierarchy.py](file://markdown_chunker_v2/hierarchy.py#L14-L198)